mayjai/Chicago-Automated-Speed-Enforcement-Program/README.md

 Why the number of violations of the cameras within the same ward varies so much?
 Is it because the cameras are implemented at improper locations?
 Should we do more research on where to implement the cameras?
 For example, we can consider implementing more cameras near the larger number of violation cameras and reducing the number of cameras near the smaller number of violation cameras.

 **Chart Making Process:** <br/>
+I used bar chart to show the comparison more clearly.
 At the beginning, I used the same color for all the cameras. <br/>
 ![Finding2_2](images/Finding2_2.png)

 Then I decided to highlight the ones with very large number to make the point more clear. <br/>